JuaneloJuanelo/WordAPI2/resources/inlinePicture.md

 [Back](#methods)

 ### load(param: option)
-Fills the body proxy object created in the JavaScript layer with the property and object values specified in the parameter.
+Fills the inlinePicture proxy object created in the JavaScript layer with the property and object values specified in the parameter.

 #### Syntax
 ```js